 You must configure a server-side user role on the TACACS+ server.
-Refer to Configuring TACACS+ for a mixed-vendor environment on page 65 for more information.
+Refer to Configuring TACACS+ for a mixed-vendor environment for more information.

 The following example assigns the user "Agnes" a single password for all types of login authentication.